Jorban-MartysMods/Jorban-MartysMods.GitHub.io/docs/reshade/gui-and-depth.md

 ![Depth Buffer Upside Down](../images/gui-and-depth/upsidedown.webp)

-You can solve this issue by simply inverting the `RESHADE_DEPTH_INPUT_IS_UPSIDE_DOWN` argument within the "Global Preprocessor Definitions" under the "Home" tab of ReShade.
+You can solve this issue by simply inverting the `RESHADE_DEPTH_INPUT_IS_UPSIDE_DOWN` preprocessor setting within the "Global Preprocessor Definitions" under the "Home" tab of ReShade.
 If it is set to 1, set it to 0 and vice versa.

 </details>